AnjulGupta12/Basic_Of_Coding/README.md

 76. Write a program to convert decimal number into binary using array.
 77. Input an array & rotatein one position to left.
 12345->23451.
 78. Input an array & rotate in one position to right.
 12345->51234.
+79. Through array print table of 2.
+80. Input twqo dimensional array & display it.
+81. Input a 2d array & find sum of its elements.
+82. Input a 2d array & copy it into another 2d array.